KI7MT/wspr-analytics/golang/csvdl/README.md

 - Auto-Selects file extension: Windows = `.csv.zip`, Linux/MacOS = `.csv.gz`
 - Default destination is $HOME/Downloads or %USERPROFILE%\Downloads if `--dest` flag is not set
 - Uses posix flags for --year, --month, --version, --help and download --destination
+- Auto-Creates `--dest` location if the user has write permissions

 ## Compiling